-But all this is the big part which leads onto the Elite Fly bottle development.
+But all this is the big part which leads to the Elite Fly bottle development.
 Using a blow moulding approach, the bottle is going to be same thickens across most the bottle

 A bottle needs to be thick at the top, to support the bottle cap, and similarly thick on the bottle base, literally to stop the bottom falling out when you fill it!
 But the sides of the bottle don’t need to be that thick, in fact on some cheaper, thicker bottles, that can cause problems when it comes to squeezing the bidon whilst on a workout

-It took the three years for Elite to develope a way of varying the thickness across the sides of the bottle without affecting the structural integrity of the bidon.
-They suceeded via a combination of injection and blown moulding techniques.
+It took the three years for Elite to develop a way of varying the thickness across the sides of the bottle without affecting the structural integrity of the bidon.
+They succeeded via a combination of injection and blown moulding techniques.

-But why would they go to the All this effort, time and expense to thinning the sides of the bottle?? – one word – WEIGHT.
-In cycling, if you can manage to shave 36grams off the weight of a bottle, as Elite have done, whilst improving the use of the bottle the pro teams will LOVE you.
+But why would they go to the All this effort, time and expense to thinning the sides of the bottle?? – One word – WEIGHT.
+In cycling, if you can manage to shave 36grams off the weight of a bottle, as Elite has done, while improving the use of the bottle the pro teams will LOVE you.
 Mainly as it all comes down again to weight, as the bidons are not considered by the UCI when it comes to the bike weight!
-As a result Elite is the supplier to large number of the peloton teams
+As a result, Elite is the supplier to a large number of the peloton teams